Michigan group offers counseling to trans clients in states where they otherwise might go without

 The TAP is just one manifestation of the expansion that Stand with Trans has undergone in recent years, especially since the pandemic made clear the isolation many in the trans community were struggling with.

-“We’re now a national organization, especially with TAP being in Florida, Wyoming, Utah, the Bay Area, Michigan, of course,” they told the Advance.
+“We’re now a national organization, especially with TAP being in Florida, Wyoming, Utah, the Bay Area, Michigan, of course,” said Lev Levett, who was the organization’s program manager when the Advance interviewed them in March.

-“We have a lot more national attraction and we’re out there, so we’re trying to help as many people as possible, and it’s definitely tough being a small organization, but we are growing and I think that we’re absolutely having an impact on anyone that we service,” said Levett.
+“We have a lot more national attraction and we’re out there, so we’re trying to help as many people as possible, and it’s definitely tough being a small organization, but we are growing and I think that we’re absolutely having an impact on anyone that we service,” Levett said.

-They said while TAP is absolutely an important piece of what they provide, SwT also has a variety of engagement programs that bring people together over shared interests.
+They said while TAP is absolutely an important piece of what they provide, Stand with Trans also has a variety of engagement programs that bring people together over shared interests.
 One of those they are most excited about is the Banned Books Club.

 Funded by a grant from the Flagstar Foundation, the fully free and all-virtual program picks books from queer and trans authors that have been banned in one form or another.
 Levett says it provides an important way for members to both express their lived experiences and also learn new perspectives.